The strong K\"unneth theorem for topological periodic cyclic homology: The Tate spectral sequences

 We get the Greenlees Tate filtration~\cite[\S1]{Greenlees-Tate} (cf.~\cite[4.3.6]{HMAnnals}) by continuing the tower above using the filtration on $\tEG$:

 In the spectral sequence associated to this $\bZ$-indexed sequence, the $E^{1}$-term is canonically naturally isomorphic to

 precisely the complex of~\eqref{eq:GT}.
-Because each homotopy cofiber is $G$-free and has $G$-free homotopy groups, it follows from the Adams isomorphism that the spectral sequence associated to the induced $\bZ$-indexed sequence on $G$-fixed points has $E^{1}$-term the complex
+Because each homotopy cofiber is $G$-free and has $G$-free homotopy groups, the homotopy groups of the $G$-fixed point spectra are the $G$-fixed points of the homotopy groups.
+The spectral sequence associated to the induced $\bZ$-indexed sequence on $G$-fixed points therefore has $E^{1}$-term the complex